-The selected SNR distribution and its cumulative distribution are plotted in figure 9.5.
+The selected SNR distribution and its cumulative distribution are plotted in figure 9.6.
+The cumulative SNR distribution is obtained by counting the cumulative number of the trigger rate in all the bins down to the specific bin.
+The SNR which holds the lowermost counted bin is called SNR threshold in this theses.
 The vertical axis is normalized into trigger rate, which is the number of the triggers divided by the analyzed time and by the number of the templates.
-In the O1 running, only the information of the region 1 of the MBTA was used, and it had about $2 \times 10^5$ templates.
-Thus, all the trigger rates in figure 9.4, figure 9.5 are divided by $2 \times 10^5$ templates.
+In the O1 running, only the information of the region 1 of the MBTA was used, and it had about 2×10^5 templates.
+Thus, all the trigger rates in figure 9.5, figure 9.6 are divided by 2×10^5 templates.